 If you do not want to use conda, the casacore c++ libraries are available for ubuntu through the kern suite.
 On OSX, casacore is available through the ska-sa brew tap.
 The python-casacore library (with manual install instructions) is available at https://github.com/casacore/python-casacore

-that this will automatically install any missing dependencies.
-If you
+attempt to automatically install any missing dependencies.
+If you use

-use anaconda or another package manager you might prefer to first
+anaconda or another package manager you might prefer to first install